Mar 3, 20232 min read

 We use the word movement to describe the work of mass electrification.
-That is an intentional choice—to electrify 121 million homes in the coming decades, it will take more than the flip of a switch.
-It will take millions of not so flip decisions made in homes all across the country.
+That is an intentional choice — to electrify 121 million homes in the coming decades, it will take more than the flip of a switch.
+It will take millions of not-so-flip decisions made in homes all across the country.
 The “when it dies, electrify” mantra must become second nature when we look at the machines and systems that power our homes and transportation.
 From here on out, every new appliance should be electric.

 Of course, this is a huge transformation.
-And there will be moments of frustration—navigating incentives can be tricky (hint: there’s a calculator for that), installations can go wrong, and there’s lots to figure out as we electrify everything.
+And there will be moments of frustration — navigating incentives can be tricky (hint: there’s a calculator for that), installations can go wrong, and there’s lots to figure out as we electrify everything.
 But electrification is still the only way forward, and superior to the alternative in every respect.

 With the Inflation Reduction Act incentives making electrification more affordable than ever, the opposing fossil fuel powers-that-be are running low on valid arguments against electrification.
 They’re playing dirty like methane.
 We’re seeing a significant spike in misinformation.
 So let’s tackle four of the most common myths and how to respond if you find yourself in a battle of watts.